 (4) On filing, the decision is to be taken to be a decision of the Supreme Court and may be enforced accordingly.

-[Section 18A inserted by No. 73 of 2006 s.
+[Section 18A inserted: No. 73 of 2006 s.
 15.]

 19. Enforcing monetary penalties

 [(1) deleted]

 (2) If under this Act a monetary penalty is imposed by the licensing authority, however constituted, the amount of the penalty is to be paid, and its payment may be enforced, under Part 4 of the Fines, Penalties and Infringement Notices Enforcement Act 1994 as if the amount were a fine, but under that Act neither a work and development order nor a warrant of commitment may be issued in respect of such an amount.